Values Curriculum & DIVERSITY Days at Selby High School

 What will Diversity Days look like?

 There will be 3 Diversity Days throughout the school year and this will involve the whole school following a collapsed timetable for the day – a ‘stop the clock’ day.
 Students in each year group will follow a programme of alternative themed lessons to address specific elements of our values curriculum in greater depth.
-An example of a Diversity Day can be seen in the table below:
+The table below shows our Diversity Days for 2023:

 Year 8 |